ftsl575/jarvis.hpe-v1.0.0/apps/hpe-partsurfer/docs/buyhpe-notes.md

 The provider first requests `/[locale]/p/<SKU>` (default locale is `us/en`).
 If the product page cannot be parsed or returns a `404`, the provider fetches `/[locale]/search?q=<SKU>` and pulls the first product card link before re-running the parser.
-Successful results include `source: "HPE Buy"` and an additional `fetchedFrom` field indicating whether the direct or search fallback succeeded.
+Successful results include `source: "HPE Buy (buy.hpe.com)"` and an additional `fetchedFrom` field indicating whether the direct or search fallback succeeded.

+## Aggregator integration

+- The main aggregation pipeline resolves PartSurfer metadata first and only then invokes the buy.hpe.com provider, preserving both payloads in the emitted list.
+- buy.hpe.com entries always expose `source: "HPE Buy (buy.hpe.com)"` so downstream classification stays aligned with the supported source taxonomy.
+- Part numbers are normalised once prior to executing the provider chain to keep duplicate SKUs from triggering redundant requests.

 ## CSV export helper

 `exportCsvBuyHpe` accepts one or multiple parsed product records and writes both comma-separated and semicolon-separated files to `apps/hpe-partsurfer/sample_results.csv` and `apps/hpe-partsurfer/sample_results_semicolon.csv`.
-Values are normalised and quoted when necessary, with a static `source` column populated as `HPE Buy`.
+Values are normalised and quoted when necessary, with a static `source` column populated as `HPE Buy (buy.hpe.com)`.

 ## Local sampling